 Insert a disc, walk away.
-RipForge identifies your content, rips it perfectly, and adds it to your library automatically.
+RipForge identifies your content, rips it, and adds it to your library automatically.

 Parses disc labels and matches runtime against TMDB.
 No more "DISC_1" folders cluttering your library.